Tier 5 Arriving in the UK

 Evidence Right to Work before visit starts

-Tier 5 visa holders will need to provide a share code to their employing department/ faculty/ college to evidence their right to work in the UK before they can commence work, and an online check will need to be carried out.
+Tier 5 visa holders will need to provide a share code to their employing department/ faculty/ college to evidence their right to work in the UK before they can commence the visit, and an online check will need to be carried out.

 Detailed guidance is provided in our Online Right to Work check process.

-The Home Office requires evidence of the date a Tier 5 visa holder enters the UK to be kept as part of their record-keeping requirements.
-Usually, the vignette will be date stamped upon arrival.
-In the absence of an entry stamp – for example, if the Tier 5 visa holder entered through Ireland or another part of the Common Travel Area, or through an 'eGate' – other evidence, such as the boarding card or travel itinerary will need to be presented to the host department/ faculty/ college when the right to work check is being completed.
+The Home Office requires evidence of the date the visa holder enters the UK to be kept as part of their record-keeping requirements.
+Evidence, such as the boarding card or travel itinerary will need to be presented to the host department/ faculty/ college when the right to work check is being completed.

 Contact us